joshgerdes/jekyll-uno/_posts/2021-03-26-the-cloud-frame-of-mind.md

 > “A ship is safe in harbor, but that's not what ships are for.” - William Shedd

-Using and treating the Microsoft Azure ecosystem, like a normal on-premises datacenter in a world where ‘a kid working in a garage anywhere in the world, can put you out of business will slowly but surely limit your potential, with the global scale of the Azure platform, its now possible for businesses, charities and similarly minded individuals to have a global and multi-regional presence.
+Using and treating the Microsoft Azure ecosystem, like a normal on-premises datacenter in a world where "_a kid working in a garage anywhere in the world, can put you out of business"_ will slowly but surely limit your potential, with the global scale of the Azure platform, its now possible for businesses, charities and similarly minded individuals to have a global and multi-regional presence.

 In the world of digital transformation, technology has become the source of competitive differentiation – If you haven’t realized that your company is a technology company, you have already lost.